 Just as in the U.S.A., our primary difficulty is that people are very materialistic and in love with the world.
 Catholicism is a great obstacle in some towns and is more of a traditional excuse in others.
 Most of the modern day cults are also trying to win people.
 Spiritism and witchcraft abound.
 Other barriers have to do with the socialistic politics and anti-American propaganda promoted by both the Catholic Church and the government news agencies.
-Chiapas has had a guerrilla war, but the drug wars are not common here.
+Chiapas has had a guerrilla war, but the drug wars are not common here yet.

 Debbie, was primarily involved with home schooling our four children for many years, but now that they are grown and gone she trains Sunday School teachers, teaches a Sunday School class herself, goes soul winning, leads ladies groups, plays church music and teaches music to church children and young people and has developed a large orquestra along with many other important activities.

 All of our children grew up in Mexico and are fluent in both Spanish and English.
 They were very active in the ministry as young people, serving in soul winning, teaching, children's ministries and music and other areas.
-Christina, 38, graduated from Pensacola Christian College with a degree in Music and a Masters in Administration in Education and served at Lancaster Baptist Church for many years.
-Jonathan, 36 graduated from PCC, served as an officer in the Marines, has seen combat in Iraq and Afghanistan and now works at Northrup Grummun in Pensacola.
+Christina, 40, graduated from Pensacola Christian College with a degree in Music and a Masters in Administration in Education and served at Lancaster Baptist Church for many years.
+Jonathan, 38 graduated from PCC, served as an officer in the Marines, has seen combat in Iraq and Afghanistan and now works in Los Alamos, NM.
 He is married with four children.
-James, 34, graduated from PCC and did his internship with us to prepare to be a missionary to India.
+James, 36, graduated from PCC and did his internship with us to prepare to be a missionary to India.
 He and his wife Erika have one child and are currently in the USA continuing the steps to fulfill his calling.
-Benjamin, 32 and his wife Tracy work at West Coast Baptist College.
+Benjamin, 34, his wife Tracy work at West Coast Baptist College.
 They have one child, our only granddaughter as yet.